ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 const auditModel = {
   logs: [],
   onAddedToBasket: actionOn(
-    // targetResolver function receives actions and resolves the targets:
+    // Define a targetResolver which receives the actions and must return
+    // the action to listen to:
     (actions, storeActions) => storeActions.basket.addProduct,
-    // action handler that executes when target is executed:
+    // Then define the action handler which will be executed in response:
     (state, target) => {
       state.logs.push(`Added product ${target.payload} to basket`);
     },